isc-projects/bind9/bin/nsupdate/nsupdate.rst

    :option:`-g` on the command line.

 ``oldgsstsig``
+   This command is deprecated and will be removed in a future release.
-   This command uses the Windows 2000 version of GSS-TSIG to sign the updates.
-This is equivalent to specifying :option:`-o` on the command line.
+   Previously, it caused ``nsupdate`` to use the Windows 2000 version of GSS-TSIG to sign updates.
+It is now treated as a synonym for ``gsstsig``.

 ``realm [realm_name]``
    When using GSS-TSIG, this command specifies the use of ``realm_name`` rather than the default realm